 mpltex is a python package for creating publication-quality plots using matplotlib.

-mpltex also enable cycle line styles and a selected set of line markers.
+mpltex also provide a way to generate highly configurable line styles with colors, line types, and line markers.
 Hollow markers are supported.

 $ pip install mpltex